 Why Judges Deny Ex Parte Motions

 Unfortunately, judges deny most ex parte motions.
 Why is this so?
 First and foremost, without an immediate threat of harm, the court has no authority to rule on an ex parte motion.
-More often than not, divorcing spouses file ex parte motions in situations that are not truly emergencies.
-What seems like an emergency to a parent, may not actually be an emergency to a judge.
+More often than not, divorcing spouses file ex parte motions in situations that are not indeed emergencies.
+What seems like an emergency to a parent, may not be an emergency to a judge.
 For example, the court does not consider situations when a party misses alimony payments or does not follow a visitation schedule as being true “emergencies.”
 Even instances of one spouse sending the other harassing texts and emails without threats of violence, an ex parte motion is inappropriate because there is no threat of immediate harm.

 How to File an Ex Parte Motion

-If there is truly an emergency, a party can file an ex parte motion.
-In the case of harm to a child, you can file an affidavit that explains your concerns about the other party harming your child.
-As part of the motion, you show the dates of each harmful incident as evidence.
+If there is indeed an emergency, a party can file an ex parte motion.
+In the case of harm to a child, you can submit an affidavit that explains your concerns about the other party harming your child.
+As part of the motion, you show the dates of each serious incident as evidence.
 The motion should also include detailed information about any current orders and what changes the party is requesting to existing orders.
 For example, if someone is filing an ex parte motion about custody, the motion should explain the current custody arrangement, why you need to change the order and propose an alternative solution.
 When children are involved, the motion must include a Declaration Under Uniform Child Custody Jurisdiction and Enforcement Act (FL-105).

 California requires the moving party to give timely notice of the ex parte motion hearing to the other party.
-At minimum, the party requesting the ex parte motion must call the other party before 10:00 a.m. the day before the hearing.
+At a minimum, the party requesting the ex parte motion must call the other party before 10:00 a.m. the day before the hearing.
 If the requesting party is unable to give notice, they must explain their attempts to contact the other party, and why they could not get a hold of them.
-On the other hand, they may need to explain why there is a good reason for no notice.
+On the other hand, they may need to tell why there is a good reason for no notice.
 Even if the person requesting the motion is not able to call the other party before the hearing, they would still need to tell the other party about the hearing and its outcome.

 Professional Help is Important for Ex Parte Motions